1 in 8 women in the U.S. will be diagnosed with breast cancer

 From discovering her diagnosis through choosing reconstructive surgery, Angela shares how the power of her ‘intention to heal’ mindset became her anchor.
 Shot exclusively with an iPhone, she shares intimate thoughts and feelings around awaiting results, crucial treatment decisions, using cold cap therapy, chemotherapy, a double mastectomy and reconstructive surgery.
 Interlaced throughout are her doctors, family and friends providing candid, thoughtful and poignant perspectives.

-This 13-part series pulls back the curtain on Angela's experience with cancer to expose the unknowns that come with this journey.
+This story pulls back the curtain on Angela's experience with cancer to expose the unknowns that come with this journey.
 Grateful Warrior aims to encourage, elevate and educate through mindfulness, intention and gratitude.